 The impact of shareholder primacy extends beyond people.
 Its failure to address the environment as a key stakeholder has largely contributed to environmental degradation.
 Hello, extreme weather events!
 Is that you, rising sea levels?
 We weren’t expecting you so soon.

-If your renovation budget doesn’t include a specific line item for fixing the crumbling foundation, there’s a good chance that project will be overlooked.
+If your renovation budget doesn’t include a specific line item for fixing the crumbling foundation, there’s a good chance that the project will be overlooked.
 Ignoring the economy’s effect on the environment is gross negligence.
-Ninety-seven percent of climate scientists agree that global-warming trends in the past century are most likely due to humans.
+Ninety-seven percent of climate scientists agree that global warming trends in the past century are most likely due to humans.

 Unlike popcorn ceilings, we can’t hide our cracked economy and pray no one looks too closely.
 Ignoring our problem won’t work.
 It’s up to us to fix it – together.